AVCTY/Facial-Recognition-Attendance/README.md

 ## How to use:
 To use the main program, read the README file in the program folder and follow the steps inside.

-Ensure that the requirements are installed using: pip install -r requirements And to run the program, open a terminal to the folder directory and run this command: streamlit run app.py
+Ensure that the requirements are installed using: pip install -r requirements.

+And to run the program, open a terminal to the folder directory and run this command: streamlit run app.py